-Funding granted by the Academy of Finland or the Strategic Research Council (SRC) cannot be used for economic activity.
+Funding granted by the Research Council of Finland or the Strategic Research Council (SRC) cannot be used for economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market regardless of whether profits are pursued or generated.
 Above all, it is a question of the activity, not the organisation’s legal form.

 Economic operators may include companies, but also in some cases organisations, etc., if they engage in economic activities.
 Regardless of the legal form, the funding recipients must be financially viable, commit to the funding terms and conditions and take into account the prerequisites for good governance in all financial management.